 - A warning triangle

 Step 1 – Stop at a safe location

 Find a safe place with a hard, flat surface to change your tyre, do not attempt to jack your car up on a grass or soft surface.
 Park your car as far from the road as you can and keep your hazard lights on.

 Step 2 – Warn other drivers

 If you’re changing your tyre beside moving traffic, make sure you’re facing the direction of the oncoming vehicles.
-If possible, have someone keep look out for traffic coming towards you, this is especially important in areas such as dual carriageways or motorways.

 Step 3 - Secure your car’s position